Rusty (video game): Reception

-The game was frequently compared to Konami's Castlevania series, to the point where authors John Edgar Browning and Caroline Joan S. Picart wrote in their book Dracula in Visual Media that they think it is possible that there were connections to Konami during Rusty's development, but that it for some reason was not released as a Castlevania game.
+The game was frequently compared to Konami's Castlevania series, to the point where Dracula in Visual Media authors John Edgar Browning and Caroline Joan S. Picart wrote that they think it is possible that there were connections to Konami during Rusty's development, but that it for some reason was not released as a Castlevania game.
 They also noted that the Castlevania title they thought it resembled the most – Rondo of Blood – was released three months after Rusty.
 John Szczepaniak, writing for Hardcore Gaming 101, said that despite several similarities, no connections between Konami and C-Lab had been proven, and considered it more of an homage with high production values than a cash-in.

 Szczepaniak called the game a "hidden gem" that everyone should try, particularly fans of the Castlevania series.
 He praised its level design for using a structure where the level doubles back on itself, thus eliminating the feeling of backtracking and giving the game a sense of exploration in contrast to the linearity of the early Castlevania games.
 He noted that the game did not play well with a computer keyboard, recommending players to use a controller instead.
 Fabio D'Anna of GamesVillage.it called the game one of the best Castlevania clones, but questioned Rusty's character design, saying that she looked more like someone from a Japanese BDSM circle than a vampire hunter.
 Szczepaniak, while describing Rusty as a dominatrix archetype, did however say that the difference between her and Castlevania protagonists is that she is a "strong-willed sexy woman in tight leather" compared to Castlevania's "strong-willed muscle man in tight leather".
 He liked the enemy characters, calling them original and quirky, citing examples such as the spike beetle enemies and the naked, dragon-riding demon woman boss.
 He said that the visuals for the enemies and environments were well constructed despite the PC-98's graphical limitations, including good use of dithering to counteract the system's 16-color palette.
 He also liked the game's music, calling it consistently good and worthy of standing alongside Castlevania, with each stage having its own theme that makes the player excited.